Lucy Stephan: International representative rowing

 In 2019 Stephan was again picked in Australian women's sweep squad for the international season.
 In an effort to qualify the women's eight for the 2020 Olympics, selectors made some changes between the coxless four and the eight.
 Molly Goodman moved into the eight and Stephan was selected to stroke the Australian women's coxless four, leading them to a bronze medal at RWC II in Poznan and to a gold medal at WRC III in Rotterdam.
 Stephan, Aldersey, Werry and Hawe were selected to race Australia's coxless four at the 2019 World Rowing Championships in Linz, Austria.
 The four were looking for a top eight finish at the 2019 World Championships to qualify for the Tokyo Olympics.
 They won their heat and semi-final, thereby qualifying the boat for Tokyo 2020.
 They led the final from start to finish, took the gold medal and regained their world champion title.

 By the time of national team selections in 2021 for the delayed Tokyo Olympics, Stephan was the sole member of the crew who had qualified the Australian coxless four on its 2019 performances.
 Stephan was selected in the bow seat of that boat with Rose Popa, Annabelle McIntyre and Jessica Morrison.
 This combination won the 2021 Australian national title in the women's coxless four.
 In Tokyo the four won their heat rowed two hours after Morrison and McIntyre's heat in the pair, and progressed straight to the A final.
 In the final with Stephan making the race calls from the bow, they led from the start, were challenged hard to the finish by the Dutch crew but took the gold in an Olympic best time.

-In March 2022 Stephan was selected in the women's sweep squad of the broader Australian training team to prepare for the 2022 international season and the 2022 World Rowing Championships.
+Stephan was selected in the Australian women's sweep squad to prepare for the 2022 international season and the 2022 World Rowing Championships.
 She rowed in Australian women's coxless four at the World Rowing Cup II in Poznan to a gold medal victory.
 At the 2022 World Rowing Championships at Racize, she rowed in the Australian coxless four to a bronze medal.